flub78/trello-backend/README.md

 It is then possible to register new users and login.

-(Todo chack how to disable registration.)
+(Todo: check how to disable registration.)

 ## Development steps